fearfulsmtry/litany-of-horror/_posts/2025-08-05-aswang-part-iv.md

 >
 > _I keep the relic hidden now.
 In case I grow too weak to speak aloud._
 >
-> _I light a candle for Anna every Sunday.
+> _I light a candle for my dear apong Anna every Sunday.
 She’s far, but the Lord is farther and still hears me._
 >
 > _If I don’t see her again, may the angels bring her comfort.
 I don’t know if she believes anymore._
+>
-> _But belief is a gift.
-Sometimes it skips a generation.
+> _Faith is a gift.
+Sometimes the embers feel cold.
 But the flame can still catch._

 Anna stopped reading.